GuillaumeLaf/ETRI2MA_Thesis/Articles/ToRead/[2004] Eckley and Nason - Efficient computation of the discrete autocorrelation wavelet inner product matrix.md

 The algorithm discrebed here builds upon the scale recursive formula for discrete wavelets.

 The autocorrelation wavelet has several properties : compactly supported, symmetric at 0, positive definite function.

+The authors divide the construction of the matrix by diagonals.